crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 To avoid this, Local API offers a "stream" mode.
 The decisions list is updated at a predefined frequency and kept in cache.
 Let's try it!

 > This bouncer uses the WordPress cron system.
-For demo purposes, we encourage you to install the WP-Control plugin, a plugin to view and control each Wordpress Cron task jobs.
+For demo purposes, we encourage you to install the WP-Control plugin,
+> a plugin to view and control each WordPress Cron task jobs.

 First, clear the previous decisions: